liborty/rstats/README.md

 * `Comediance` is similar to `covariance`, except that zero median vectors are used to compute it,  instead of zero mean vectors.

-* `Mahalanobis Distance` as a weighted distace, where the weights are derived from the axis of variation of the nd data points cloud.
-Efficient Cholesky singular (eigen) value decomposition of the covariance/comediance positive definite matrix is used.
+* `Mahalanobis Distance` is a weighted distace, where the weights are derived from the axis of variation of the nd data points cloud.
+Efficient Cholesky singular (eigen) value decomposition is used.
+Cholesky method  decomposes the covariance/comediance positive definite matrix S into a product of two triangular matrices: S = LU.
+See more explanations in the code.

-* `Contribution`: one of the questions of interest to Machine Learning (ML) is how to quantify the significance of the contribution that each example point (typically a member of some large nd set) makes to the recognition concept, or class, represented by that set.
-In answer to this, we define `the contribution` of a point as the change to gm caused by adding/deleting that point.
-Generally more outlying points make greater contributions but not as much as is the case with means.
-The contribution depends on the arrangement of other set points as well.
+* `Contribution`: one of the key questions of Machine Learning (ML) is how to quantify the contribution that each example point (typically a member of some large nd set) makes to the recognition concept, or class, represented by that set.
+In answer to this, we define the `contribution` of a point as the change to gm caused by adding/deleting that point.
+Generally, outlying points make greater contributions to the gm but not as much as they would to the centroid.
+The contribution depends not only on the radius of the example in question but also on the radii of all other (existing) examples.

 ## Implementation